 If you would like to grow more plants beneficial to bees and other pollinating insects then now is a good time to sow Ageratum houstonianum, Calendula officinalis, Nigella damascena, Cosmos bipinnatus, Machaeranthera tanacetifolia, Verbena bonariensis, and Papaver rhoeas.

 Remove any discoloured, or worse still, diseased leaves from your Hellebores – make sure you dispose of the leaves properly, either burning or binning them, don’t add these leaves to your compost heap.

 Prune group three clematis: these clematis flower in late summer, on this season’s growth.
 As new growth appears from the base of the plant each year, these clematis can be pruned hard in February or March.
 Cut back the old stems to the lowest healthy pair of buds, which is usually about 15-30cm (6in-1ft) above soil level.

 You can also prune winter-flowering Jasmine now: first trim out any dead or damaged wood, then tie in stems that are needed to extend the main framework.
 Next, shorten the side shoots to 5cm (2in).
 This will allow for a tidy, more uniform shape, and will hopefully encourage better flowering next year.
 Feed with an organic fertiliser and apply a mulch of organic matter.

-In the greenhouse: sow aubergines, tomatoes, chilli, celery, celeriac, summer cabbage, melons, herbs, peppers, cucumbers, leeks, onions, okra, and French beans.
+In the greenhouse: sow aubergines, tomatoes, chilli peppers, celery, celeriac, summer cabbages, melons, herbs, peppers, cucumbers, leeks, onions, okra, and French beans.